PiTaPa

+Part of the Nationwide Mutual Usage Service, PiTaPa is usable on public transport across Japan.
+Unlike Japan's other major IC cards, PiTaPa operates as a post-pay system, rather than as a prepaid card.

 System overview

-PiTaPa is operated by the Surutto KANSAI Conference, along with magnetic pre-paid fare card system Surutto KANSAI.
-The conference consists of transit companies and bureaus using the system, and is headed by a private company by the name of Surutto KANSAI.
+PiTaPa is operated by Surutto KANSAI, a private company composed of various transit companies and transportation bureaus.

-Unlike most other electronic fare collection systems, including JR East's Suica and JR West's ICOCA which operate on a "pre-pay" basis, PiTaPa is a "post-pay" card.
+Unlike most other electronic fare collection systems and IC cards in Japan, including JR East's Suica and JR West's ICOCA which operate on a "pre-pay" basis, PiTaPa is a "post-pay" card.
 Usage of the card is charged to the customer's account, and each month the balance owing is deducted from a designated bank account, as in a charge card.
 As such, a credit check is required to obtain a PiTaPa card, and the allowable balance is capped.
+This prevents short-time overseas visitors or short-term residents of Japan from obtaining or using PiTaPa.

-Since June 2006, people over 20 can obtain a card secured by a deposit in lieu of the credit check, although these cards can only be used to pay transport fares or in limited stores, without the electronic money functions of a normal credit card.
+Beginning in June 2006, people over 20 could obtain a PiTaPa secured by a deposit in lieu of the credit check, although these cards could only be used to pay transport fares or in limited stores, without the electronic money functions of a normal credit card.
+This service was discontinued in March 2022.

-Like Suica and ICOCA, the underlying technology behind PiTaPa is Sony's FeliCa smart card system.
+The underlying technology behind PiTaPa is an RFID technology developed by Sony called FeliCa.

 Card types

 "PiTaPa Basic Card" is the name given to the PiTaPa cards per se, and are issued by the Surutto KANSAI Conference.

 Most traffic companies in the PiTaPa network issue PiTaPa-compatible cards of their brands, either on their own or jointly with other companies.
-The cards, called "PiTaPa Affiliate Cards" by the Surutto KANSAi Conference, typically are built within credit cards and have special services or discounts offered by its issuers.
+The cards, called "PiTaPa Affiliate Cards" by the Surutto KANSAI Conference, typically are built within credit cards and have special services or discounts offered by its issuers.